-Meniere’s disease is a disorder of the inner ear known for episodes of a spinning sensation (vertigo), a ringing, roaring, or buzzing noise in the ears (tinnitus), a feeling of congestion or fullness in the affected ear, and hearing loss that may become permanent if not cared for in a timely manner.
+Meniere’s disease is a disorder of the inner ear known for episodes of a spinning sensation (vertigo), a ringing, roaring, or buzzing noise in the ears (tinnitus), a feeling of congestion or fullness in the affected ear, and hearing loss that may become permanent if not cared for in a timely manner resulting in the suffering needing something like a hearing amplifier to help with their hearing.
 Initially, only one ear is usually affected.
 However, as time passes, both ears can become involved.
 In 15 percent of patients, both ears are affected.
 Episodes will more than likely last from 20 minutes to 3 or so hours.
 The time in between episodes is unpredictable.
 Hearing loss occurs mainly during the attack of vertigo.
 Loud noises may be distorted and bring a sense of discomfort.
 Hearing loss is usually confined to the lower pitches but can affect all pitches eventually.
 Hearing loss and tinnitus may become permanent after months or years of dealing with Meniere’s disease.

 Another name for Meniere’s disease is idiopathic endolymphatic hydrops.
 It is one of the most common reasons for dizziness having to do with the inner ear.
 The condition usually starts in the age range of between 20 and 50 years.
 Both men and women are affected equally, but each case is unique to the person experiencing it.